Skip to content

 return "cleared"

-Capital One's GenAI Cost Supervisor Agent demonstrates this in production: SQL queries are locked at registration time, and the agent reasons over outputs but cannot modify or generate new queries.
-Governance enforced architecturally outperforms governance as policy.
+Capital One's GenAI Cost Supervisor Agent demonstrates this approach in production.
+SQL queries are locked at registration time, and the agent reasons over outputs but cannot modify or generate new queries.
+Governance enforced architecturally outperforms governance enforced through policy alone.

-Intent's Coordinator-Specialist-Verifier architecture mirrors this hierarchical pattern: teams can trace subgraph boundaries and shared state fields across 400,000+ files, identifying where compliance gates, audit trail reducers, and domain isolation contracts are defined or missing.
+Intent's Coordinator-Specialist-Verifier architecture mirrors this hierarchical pattern.
+Teams can trace subgraph boundaries and shared state fields across 400,000+ files to identify where compliance gates, audit trail reducers, and domain isolation contracts are defined or missing.

 Pattern Selection: An Evidence-Based Decision Framework